Kallum Watkins: Leeds Rhinos return

+Watkins played 21 games for Leeds in the 2025 Super League season including their elimination playoff loss against St Helens.

 International career

 Watkins made his International début for England in the 2012 Autumn International Series.
 He scored a try on début against Wales.
 He went on to score a total try tally of 4 tries in England's 3 tournament matches.

 In October and November, Watkins played for England in their 2013 Rugby League World Cup campaign.
 He played in all 5 of England's matches, scoring two tries.

 In October, England travelled down under to play in the Four Nations.
 Kallum scored two tries in England's 3 tournament matches.